IBM/zopeneditor-about/README.md

 ## Configuring Java

 The COBOL, PL/I, HLASM, and REXX language servers utilized by IBM Z Open Editor were implemented using the Java programming language.
 Therefore, a Java Runtime is required to be available via settings or the program path to start in VS Code.
-The IBM Z Open Editor extension utilizes VS Code Settings properties, which can be added to VS Code user settings, to configure which and how Java should be used.
-These settings allow you to select the specific installation of Java to pick, in case you have several installations, as well as set parameters such as how much memory you want the extension to use.
+The IBM Z Open Editor extension utilizes VS Code user settings to configure which and how Java should be used.
+These settings allow you to select the specific installation of Java to pick, in case you have several installations, as well as set parameters such as how much memory you want the language servers to use.

 ### Selecting the Java installation to use